 Ohau Waterfall is one of New Zealand’s’ worst kept secrets.
 I visited it on a bus tour and was told that not many people knew about this location, other than all the bus tours…

-Located near Kaikoura, this waterfall is not only beautiful, it also has the possibility of seeing some fur seal pups!
+Located near Kaikoura, on Half Moon Bay, this waterfall is not only beautiful, but it also has the possibility of seeing some fur seal pups.
 The track down to the waterfall and its’ pool is only a short walk from the carpark, so it’s easy to get to.

 How To Get To Ohau Waterfall

 Ohau waterfall is easy to find; the nearest town is Kaikoura.
 From Kaikoura head towards Picton on Highway 1, for about 26km.
 You should be able to see the seal colony on the right.
 As you go around a left bend there is a large parking area on the left.
 100m further there is another parking area on the right where the walk to the waterfall starts.

 Alternatively, many bus tours will stop here, especially when the seal pups are likely to be around.
 Bus tours include Stray (read about them here) and Haka (read about them here), to name a couple.
 Make sure you check the itineraries if you really want to go there.

 The walk from the carpark to Ohau Waterfall is only about 0.15km.
 It takes roughly ten minutes to walk along the track which follows the Ohau Stream.
 Once you’ve had your fill of the waterfall (and seal pups) you simply retrace your steps along the same track to the carpark.
 Although the track is an easy walk, there is, unfortunately, no wheelchair access.